NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Refugee (Fall of Plaguestone).md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Survival skill and the Hunting Lore skill.
-You gain the [[Feats/Forager|Forager]] skill feat.
+You gain the [[Forager|Forager]] skill feat.

 *Source: Pathfinder Adventure: The Fall of Plaguestone* *OGL*